Enhancing Plasticity for First Session Adaptation Continual Learning: Related Work

-\bfname{Test-Time Adaptation.} TTA has been proposed to improve the performance of a PTM (trained on \textit{source} data) on out-of-distribution test (or \textit{target}) data, exhibiting domain-shift, by adjusting the model parameters using the unlabelled test samples~\cite{liang2023comprehensive,wang2021tent,sun2020test,liu2021ttt++,zhang2021memo,chen2022contrastive,bartler2022mt3}.
-In particular, the co-variate shift is simulated with synthetic corruptions~\cite{hendrycks2019benchmarking} (\eg Gaussian noise, blur, shot noise) or natural shifts (\eg sim to real~\cite{peng2017visda}).
-Typically TTA methods optimize an unsupervised loss (\eg entropy minimization~\cite{grandvalet2004semi}) using the test instance and update either all the parameters of the network~\cite{zhang2021memo} or only a subset (\eg Batch Normalization layers~\cite{wang2021tent}).
-Post adaptation, the resulting model is used for inference on the test instance, after which it is either reset back to the original checkpoint~\cite{zhang2021memo} or directly used for the next adaptation steps~\cite{wang2021tent}.

-Differently from the original motivation of TTA -- to reduce domain shift between the train and \textit{corrupted} test sets sharing the \textit{same label space} -- TTACIL exploits the generalizable PTM features to adapt from pre-training datasets to downstream task datasets having potentially \textit{disjoint} labels.
-Moreover, CIL is also different from Continual TTA~\cite{wang2022continual,song2023ecotta}, where the latter considers each task as a different kind of corruption but under the same label space, while in CIL the label space evolves with each task.
+\bfname{Test-Time Adaptation} (TTA) has been proposed to improve the performance of a pre-trained model (trained on \textit{source} data) on out-of-distribution test (or \textit{target}) data, exhibiting domain-shift, by adjusting the model parameters using the unlabelled test samples~\citep{liang2023comprehensive,wang2021tent,sun2020test,liu2021ttt++,zhang2021memo,chen2022contrastive,bartler2022mt3}.
+In particular, the co-variate shift is simulated with synthetic corruptions~\citep{hendrycks2019benchmarking} (\eg, Gaussian noise, blur, shot noise) or natural shifts (\eg, sim to real~\citep{peng2017visda}).
+The common theme among all TTA methods is to optimize an unsupervised loss (\eg, entropy minimization~\citep{grandvalet2004semi}) using the test instance and update either all the parameters of the network~\citep{zhang2021memo} or only a subset (\eg, Batch Normalization layers~\citep{wang2021tent}).
+Post adaptation, the resulting model is used for inference on the test instance, after which it is either reset back to the original checkpoint~\citep{zhang2021memo} or directly used for the next adaptation steps~\citep{wang2021tent}.
+Different from the original motivation of TTA -- to reduce domain shift between train and test data having overlapping classes -- we exploit the generalizable PTM in CIL to adapt it to tasks (or datasets) containing a non-overlapping set of classes.
+Moreover, CIL differs from Continual Test-Time Adaptation (CTTA) methods such as CoTTA~\citep{wang2022continual, song2023ecotta}\imad{, \citep{machireddy2022continual}, MetaMix\citep{wang2023metamix} and RMT~\citep{dobler2023robust}}, which address domain shifts under a fixed label space.
+In contrast, CIL involves an evolving label space with each task. \imad{Additionally, while CTTA methods employ teacher-student frameworks with the teacher model as an exponential moving average (EMA) of the student, our approach utilizes the teacher to actively guide the student's learning through a Kullback-Leibler (KL) divergence loss, enhancing adaptation in CIL scenarios.} In contrast, we focus on adapting closed-vocabulary models (with Adapters~\citep{chenadaptformer}) at TTA using entropy-minimization~\citep{zhang2021memo} and further equip it with student-teacher distillation for exploiting past knowledge.